web-ext-experiments/about/source/uplifting.rst

 * There should be mochi and xpcshell tests at 100% coverage of the API.
 * There should be some documentation on the API.
 * There should be a review (even if its just cursory) by the following: the security team, the privacy team, a code review by the engineering team and the UX team (where relevant).
+* If the API requires a permission, ensure to land the corresponding permissions string.

 For more information on what is likely to be accepted, please check out the :ref:`New` API Guidelines.